pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 We analyzed signal from A1-F1 electrodes of the EEG (detailed description and electrode placement is available in the analysis blogpost[^analysis]), pre-cleaned by the Aura PSG amplifier[^AURA] and sleep staging performed by a human technician.

-It is worth noting that there are only two nights (roughly 16 hours) of recordings captured on a healthy[^healthy] caucasian male in his 25s.
-To achieve any significant results we shouldn conduct experiments on a more varied population `n > 30` for more than 14 nights, including people with known sleep disorders.
+It is worth noting that there are only two nights (roughly 16 hours) of recordings captured on a healthy[^healthy] caucasian male[^sex-bias-neuroscience] in his 25s.
+To achieve any significant results we should conduct experiments on a more varied population `n > 30` for more than 14 nights, including people with known sleep disorders.

-For NeuroOn we used the signal gathered by the three electrodes (single differential channel) on the device and sleep staging performed by offline (not real-time) algorithm executed on an external machine afterwards.
+For NeuroOn we used the signal gathered by the three electrodes (single differential channel) on the device pressed to patient's head so firmly they left marks the next day[^marks].
+The sleep staging was performed by offline (not real-time) algorithm executed on an external machine afterwards.
 The software used to do it was provided to us by Intelclinic on the 08.03.2016 under a condition that we will not try to reverse engineer[^reverse-engineer] it, to which we obliged.

 We do not have any information about algorithm implementations on mobile devices used with end-user NeuroOn masks or their possible limitations.